Sharr15/GamingLads-Frontend-User/README.md

 # GamingLads-Frontend-User
 GamingLads is a tinder-esque web application that helps gamers find fellow gamers to play with.
+All documentation can be found in gaminglads-gateway -> documentation

 ## Project setup
 ```